Create a stacked bar chart

 In this example, we want to compare the number of male vs female beneficiaries by country.

-This example uses the "Beneficiaries" (form) dataset.
+This example uses the data set of the "Beneficiaries" form.

 Parameter Chosen option for the parameter